abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 /home/is22mtech14002/vtr_work/quickstart/vpr_tseng/up_counter_post_synthesis.sdf
 /home/is22mtech14002/vtr_work/quickstart/vpr_tseng/up_counter_post_synthesis.v

+- **NOTE** This privitive.v file is specific for particular FPGA board and it is available in FPGA fabric (sometimes it have constrains which we neet to fix, like clock written as clk which should match with our up_counter_post_synthesis.v file)

 ## Now to make this run in VIVADO
 - Now create a project in VIVADO and add primitives.v and up_counter_post_synthesis.v as design sources  and upcounter_testbench.v as simulation sources